f-droid/fdroid-website/_docs/All_About_Descriptions_Graphics_and_Screenshots.md

 * Summary
 * Description
 * License
-* a What’s New entry for at least one release
+* a What's New entry for at least one release
 * at least one graphic (screenshot or a feature graphic)
 * at least one of the above translated